-Selendy & Gay’s antitrust experience includes representing both plaintiffs and defendants in litigation, advising and defending clients in government enforcement actions, and dealings with competition law agencies in the United States and the European Union.
+Selendy Gay Elsberg’s antitrust experience includes representing both plaintiffs and defendants in litigation, advising and defending clients in government enforcement actions, and dealings with competition law agencies in the United States and the European Union.

 We invest in long-term relationships with our clients, developing an in-depth understanding of each client’s business and the broader industries in which it operates so that we can offer advice that is effective and responsive.
 As students of our clients’ businesses, we come to the table with a complete understanding of the issues our clients face in matters of competition.
 Our lawyers have counseled on high-level business strategies; mergers, including related litigation; antitrust investigations; threats of litigation; and challenges to other companies’ anticompetitive practices.